 Avoid drinking alcohol while you are taking this medication.

 Grapefruit and grapefruit juice may interact with drospirenone and estradiol and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.

 What other drugs will affect drospirenone and estradiol (Angeliq)?

-There may be other drugs not listed that can affect drospirenone and estradiol.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with drospirenone and estradiol.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.